 The references should be listed in alphabetical order of the last name of the first author of each paper.
-In other words, a paper by Connor, S. (2006) would appear higher in the list than a paper by Jones, A.B. and C.D.
+In other words, a paper by Connor, S. (2006) would appear higher in the list than a paper by Jones, A.B and C.D.
 Dunnit (2001).

-You NEVER change the order of the authors within a particular reference.
+You NEVER change the order of authors within a particular reference.

 Notice the placement of the various pieces of information, such as the year.
 Notice that the issue number is not included, only the volume and pages.
 Write out journal names in full.
-Notice the use of hanging indentation.
-This is NOT done by hitting the space or tab key.
-Ask me if you do not know how to do this properly.